AceIsDumb/AceIsDumb/README.md

 ## About me 🤗
 Hi! 👋 I'm Chace, a secondary 4 student from the School of Science and Technology, and a frontend web and native developer.

-In 2023, I began to find my passion for web development, and decided on joining my school's Computing+ applied subject to fuel my hunger for tech knowledge.

-In 2024, I was the ACTO@SST Inc. where I taught my juniors React Native.
-I also went for many courses to sharpen my skills in development.

-This year, I'm attending all sorts of tech programs like Hackathons and Capture The Flags to exercise my development abilities and further my portfolio.

-I enjoy networking with passionate fellow developers and am very interested in Artificial Intelligence.
-Between my studies, developing and classes, you can find me playing guitar or working on side projects

-I'm always open to new opportunities and collaborations, so feel free to reach out to me!
 ## My Skills 💻
 Languages:
 <p>